 United Kingdom Chitty Chitty Bang Bang: Cliffs Pavilion, Westcliff-on-Sea, Essex, 12.11.2024.
 (JPr)

 Well you win some and then you lose some!
 The 1968 Chitty Chitty Bang Bang film has long been a favorite of mine and I am old enough to have seen it when it first came out and several times since.
 It was loosely based on Ian Fleming’s 1964 children’s novel about a magical car and the script by Ken Hughes (the film’s director), Roald Dahl and Richard Maibaum took a number of liberties with the story.
 Sadly, Fleming died before the book was published and, of course, long before the film was made.
 Thankfully, he was also saved from seeing Jeremy Sams’s 2002 adaptation, though I still believe spinning sounds can be heard from the graveyard in Sevenhampton, Wiltshire, every time it gets to the stage.
 It is supposedly based on the musical adventure film but is as much based on that as Peter Pan – seen at Christmas in theatres throughout the UK – follows J M Barrie’s original.
-What Sams has given us is merely Chitty Chitty Bang Bang – The Pantomime.
+Courtesy of current director Thom Southerland, what Sams has given us is merely Chitty Chitty Bang Bang – The Pantomime.
 Like most pantos the story doesn’t really hang together and the songs from the Sherman Brothers we are familiar with (and others we aren’t) are just shoehorned into it for the most part.

 Plotwise it should be about Caractacus Potts a doting single father to daughter Jemima and son Jeremy living in a windmill in the southern England countryside.
 He is an eternally optimistic, yet failed inventor though hoping to raise money for the neglected former racing car his children have fallen love with.
 Caractacus tries to sell a sweet – he has accidentally invented that can toot – to Lord Scrumptious owner of a local candy factory.
 Chaos ensues when all the whistling attracts a pack of dogs.
 Caractacus visits a local fair with his hair-cutting machine with similarly disastrous results before joining something of a Morris dancing troupe for the famous song and dance number ‘Me Ol’ Bamboo’.
 With the tips he gets for his performance Caractacus buys the car, restores it, and names it ‘Chitty Chitty Bang Bang’ because of noises it makes.
 Caractacus, Jemima, Jeremy, and Lord Scrumptious’s daughter, Truly, who takes an interest in the children go for a picnic on the beach where Caractacus tells them all a story about how Baron Bombast, tyrannical ruler of the fictional Vulgaria, attempts to steal Chitty.